rawilk/laravel-breadcrumbs/README.md

 [![PHP from Packagist](https://img.shields.io/packagist/php-v/rawilk/laravel-breadcrumbs?style=flat-square)](https://packagist.org/packages/rawilk/laravel-breadcrumbs)
 [![License](https://img.shields.io/github/license/rawilk/laravel-breadcrumbs?style=flat-square)](https://github.com/rawilk/laravel-breadcrumbs/blob/main/LICENSE.md)

-With Laravel Breadcrumbs, you can easily add breadcrumbs to your Laravel applications.
-This package works very similar to the [breadcrumbs package created by James Mills](https://github.com/davejamesmiller/laravel-breadcrumbs).
+With Breadcrumbs for Laravel, you can easily add breadcrumbs to your Laravel applications.
+This package works very similar to the
+[breadcrumbs package created by James Mills](https://github.com/davejamesmiller/laravel-breadcrumbs).
 I created my own version of the package because that one has been abandoned, and I want to continue to provide this kind of functionality in my own Laravel apps.